Helicoprion: Tooth whorl

 Almost all Helicoprion specimens are known solely from "tooth whorls", which consist of dozens of enameloid-covered teeth embedded within a single logarithmic spiral-shaped root.
-The youngest and first teeth at the center of the spiral, referred to as the "juvenile tooth arch", are hooked, but all other teeth are generally triangular in shape, laterally compressed and typically serrated.
+The youngest and first teeth at the center of the spiral, referred to as the "juvenile tooth arch", are hooked, but all other teeth are generally triangular in shape, laterally compressed, and typically serrated.
 Tooth size increases away from the center of the spiral, with the largest teeth possibly exceeding 10 cm in height.
-The lower part of the teeth form projections below the crown of the previous tooth.
+The lower parts of the teeth form projections below the crown of the previous tooth.
 The lowest portion of the root below the enameloid tooth projections is referred to as the "shaft", and lies on jaw cartilage that covers the previous revolutions of the whorl.
-In a complete tooth-whorl, the outermost part of the spiral terminates with an extended section of shaft that lacks the middle and upper portions of the tooth crown.
+In a complete tooth whorl, the outermost part of the spiral terminates with an extended section of shaft that lacks the middle and upper portions of the tooth crown.

-The three species of Helicoprion differ only in the anatomy of their tooth-whorls.
-Each species is differentated by features of the upper, middle and lower sections of the tooth crowns, which are apparent only after the 85th tooth of the spiral.
+The three species of Helicoprion differ only in the anatomy of their tooth whorls.
+Each species is differentiated by features of the upper, middle, and lower sections of the tooth crowns, which are apparent only after the 85th tooth of the spiral.
 H. davisii can be differentiated from other Helicoprion species by tall, widely spaced tooth crowns with forward-curved tooth tips.
-H. bessonowi had comparatively short, closely-spaced tooth crowns, backward-curved teeth, a narrow shaft and widely angled tooth bases.
-H. ergassaminon is roughly intermediate in anatomy between H. bessonowi and H. davisii, with tall but closely spaced crowns and tooth bases angled similarly to H. davidsii.
+H. bessonowi had comparatively short, closely spaced tooth crowns, backward-curved teeth, a narrow shaft, and widely angled tooth bases.
+H. ergassaminon is roughly intermediate in anatomy between H. bessonowi and H. davisii, with tall but closely spaced crowns and tooth bases angled similarly to H. davisii.